icecreamrocket/real-estate-web-app/README.md

 # real-estate-web-app
-next.js, react with rapid api and server side rendering
+next.js with rapid api and server side rendering